utat-ss/Helmholtz-cage/Structure_CAD/Helmholtz_calculations.md

 # Helmholtz calculations
-**NOTE:** This README requires a [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) browser plugin for the mathematics to be rendered.
-## Theory
 The purpose of this file is to describe how the current  required to generate a 2-gauss magnetic field  is obtained.

 <p align="center">